WilsonLeungDev/NowWeather/README.md

 # NowWeather App

-NowWeather App is designed to show current weather info of your living district in Hong Kong, by using SwiftUI, Lottie Animations and the OpenWeatherMap API.
+NowWeather App is designed to show current weather info of your living district in Hong Kong, by using SwiftUI and the OpenWeatherMap API.

 ## Getting Started
 - Create an account from OpenWeatherMap API ([link](https://home.openweathermap.org/users/sign_in))